Dicklessgreat/daisy-embassy/README.md

 # daisy_embassy

-This crate is designed for [daisy seed](https://electro-smith.com/products/daisy-seed) with [embassy](https://github.com/embassy-rs/embassy).
+This crate is designed to write an `async` audio application on [Daisy Seed](https://electro-smith.com/products/daisy-seed) with [Embassy](https://github.com/embassy-rs/embassy).

 I have referred to the following: